maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 She ended up winning best in show in the competition with the image shown above and falling in love with not know what you're going to get next.

-Each experiment is unique and can sometimes take 500-800 shots to get to high quality art piece.
+Each experiment is unique and can sometimes take 500-800 shots to get to a high quality art piece.

 ![](/images/posts/deborah_photography/Marketing3WM.jpg)

 > It's exciting to see how the colors mix and stretch.
 The liquid is colored before taking the capture and it's captured one shot at a time.

-Oh, and yes the women ended up winning the overall competition too.
+Oh, before I forget...the answer is yes the women ended up winning the overall competition!
+Congrats to all of you.

 ## Challenges during Covid
-Deborah's was in several art galleries and doing Fine Art shows during the winter througout the State of Florida until Covid hit and shut pretty much all of the shows down.
+Deborah was in several art galleries and doing Fine Art shows during the winter througout the State of Florida until Covid hit and when pretty much everything shut down including shows.

 > During Covid my husband was forced to shut down his business also.
 The last two years have been really hard.